 If you want to, you can make your IPFS gateway publicly accessible.
 Change gateway configuration to listen on all available IP addresses.

-I am running IPFS node on EC2 for some time now and I did not have any major problems with it.
+I am running IPFS nodes on EC2 and GCP Compute Engine VM for some time now and I did not have any major problems with it.
 You can use

 scp to copy files over ssh to your remote server.
 For programmatic access, you can make your IPFS gateway writable and use IPFS HTTP API.
 There are plenty of creative use cases for IPFS!